 For example, a company has a churn rate of 10% and an ARPA of $25.
 Both are monthly rates.
 The CLV = 1/10% x $25 = $250 for users with monthly subscriptions.
 There is no industry benchmark for CLV.

-Customer acquisition cost (CAC) is a KPI that shows how much a business spends to get new customers.
+Customer acquisition cost (CAC) shows how much a business spends to get new customers.
 It can also show how long it takes to recoup that investment with customer revenue.
 This KPI is for the costs of sales and marketing.

 Companies can use CAC to show whether they can afford to put more money toward acquiring new customers.
 For example, a company spent $20,000 last month on salaries for salespeople and a marketing campaign.
-From these efforts, it brought in 2,000 new customers.
+These efforts brought in 2,000 new customers.
 Its CAC = $20,000/200 = $100 per customer.
-Use this figure to determine how long it would take to pay for the initial investment to get these customers and whether it's worth the effort.
+Use this figure to determine how long it would take to pay for the initial investment to get these customers and whether it’s worth the effort.

 Another good KPI is using CAC and CLV in a ratio.
 For example, if that same company had a CAC of $100 and a CLV of $300, the CLV:CAC ratio = $300 / $100 = 3 (or 3:1).